zenozeng/color-hash/README.md

 bower install color-hash
 ```

-A UMD version of ColorHash was located in dist/.
+A UMD version of ColorHash is located in `dist/`.

-Note that Array.prototype.map was used in color-hash,
+Note that `Array.prototype.map` is used in `color-hash`,
-a pollfill must be provided if you want to use it in IE8.
+a polyfill must be provided if you want to use it in IE8.

 #### Basic